PDXECE411T12/ECE411-Project/Homework Deliverables/Homework 3.md

 * Should be able to work with existing locks
 * Should be able to use a normal key
 * Should be able to lock/unlock from the inside by physical means
-* Should be able to last for multiple years
+* Should be durable enough to last more than a year with regular use
-* Should be durable
 * Should be cheaper than market offerings (<$150)
 * Should be able to work during a power outage
+* Should reliably sense RFID on first try 90% of the time
-* Should be reliable
+* Should be installed with 2mm and 2.5mm hex wrench and philips head screwdriver by homeowner
-* May be easy to install
-* May have a decent battery life
+* May have enough battery capacity for regular use that will last a month
 * May have smart home integration

 # System Architecture